open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ### Carrier

-A carrier is the medium used by Propagators to read values from and write values to.
+A carrier is the medium used by `Propagator`s to read values from and write values to.
 Each specific `Propagator` type defines its expected carrier type, such as a string map or a byte array.